khanguslee/msimulator/README.md

 ```
 python3 main.py <time> [--minutes][--host="localhost"] [--port="27017"] [--number=1]
 ```
 Where `time` is the number of seconds to run this script.
-Having the `--minutes` flag set will convert your time into minutes.
+Having the `--minutes` flag set will convert your time into minutes and `--hours` flag will convert to hours.

 By default, the script will connect to `localhost:27017`.